pweil-/origin/docs/router_sharding.md

 OPEN QUESTION: do we intend on hosting DNS for the Online use case?

 1. NO: users map their domain to resolve our router ip(s).
-Must be done after allocation.
+Must be done after route binding.
 User is responsible for balancing requests between routers?
 2. YES: users configure their domain to point to our nameservers for resolution.
-Can be done before allocation (nameserver IPs are known).
+Can be done before route binding (nameserver IPs are known).
 Allows us to add routers to shards and have them picked up by DNS RR.
 For custom DNS we make a CNAME that points to the wildcard shard entry
 3. BOTH: we are still dealing with DNS cache issues